Startservice Failed With Error 4294967201

 • Solution: Caution: Editing the Registry incorrectly can severely damage your system.
 Only proceed if you're comfortable with advanced troubleshooting.

 • Manual Registry Repair (Advanced Users Only): Use a Registry editor (like regedit) to carefully examine keys related to the failing service.
 Look for any inconsistencies or corrupted entries.
-However, modifying the registry without proper knowledge can cause irreversible damage, it is highly recommended to seek professional assistance if you're not experienced with registry editing.
+That said, modifying the registry without proper knowledge can cause irreversible damage, it is highly recommended to seek professional assistance if you're not experienced with registry editing.

 • System Restore: If you have a restore point from before the error started, restore your system to that point.
 This reverts system settings and files to their previous state.